 I've made an effort to pair each philosopher with a like-minded artist, often from a similar time period.
 Philosophers were selected based on requests, hence the somewhat eclectic nature of the group.
-If you have a request for Series II (which is underway), feel free to email me (renee.bolinger[at]usc.edu).
-I am particularly interested in nominations for historic female philosophers.
+If you want to see more philosopher portraits, check out series II.

-Each of the paintings in the series is an 11"x14" oil on canvas; prints, tote bags, and various other forms of each piece are available at my Society6 storefront.
+Each of the paintings in the series is an 11"x14" oil on canvas; prints and various other forms of each piece are available at my Society6 storefront.
 If you like them all, the Philosopher Portraits Calendar might be perfect for you.

 Man with a Book Immanuel Kant.
 Paired with Pablo Picasso, since both were fixated on the nature of perception of the external world.Get a print →